getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 [Breakpad](https://chromium.googlesource.com/breakpad/breakpad/) is an
 open-source multiplatform crash reporting system written in C++ by Google and the predecessor of Crashpad.
-It supports macOS, Windows and Linux, and features an uploader to submit minidumps to a configured URL right when the process crashes.
+It supports macOS, Windows, and Linux, and features an uploader to submit minidumps to a configured URL right when the process crashes.

 To use the Breakpad integration with the Native SDK, build and link the `sentry_breakpad` dynamic library.
-Then, configure a path at which breakpad can store its database.
+Then, configure a path at which Breakpad can store its database.
 This location temporarily hosts Minidumps before they are uploaded to Sentry.